Dan-Bas/surfs_up/README.md

 ## Results

-- Min Temp
+- Min Temp:

 The minimum temperature in June is 64.0.
 The minimum temperature in December is 56.0.

-- Max Temp
+- Max Temp:

   The maximum temperature in June is 85.0.
 The maximum temperature in December is 83.0

-- Mean (Average)
+- Mean (Average):

   The mean temperature in June is 74.9.
 The mean temperature in December is 71.0

 ![graph1](Resources/june_temp.png)